December 4, 2018 9 Successful Holiday Campaigns and How to Re-create Them For Your Business

 One of the most important parts of a hashtag campaign is getting the word out about your contest.
 Again, the landing page is essential.
 Your landing page gives you something concrete to link folks to when they’re first learning about your campaign.
 The landing page helps potential participants understand the goal of the campaign, why they should participate and how to participate.
 Aren’t sure how to promote your campaign?
 We have a bunch of great ideas for you here in our 40 Ways to Get the Word Out About Your Campaign blog post.

 Want to feature submissions you receive on your social media profiles, or for advertising elsewhere?
 Make sure you ask folks for permission to feature a post by commenting on the post you wish to feature.
 The user will respond with the hashtag you indicate if they release the rights to you.
 It’s a best practice to keep a record of rights requested and rights granted.

 User-Generated Content Contests

 Some of the best social media campaigns require people to put a bit of work into their entries.
 User-generated content contests incentivize people to create content related to your brand.
 The UGC you require might be a little more time-intensive when someone is entering a contest, at least when compared to a hashtag campaign with no prizes.
 With UGC contests, folks can submit their entries by including a hashtag with their post or by submitting their entry via a form.

-Want the “recipe” for creating the Sun-Maid #BakeItForSanta contest with ShortStack?
+Want the “recipe” for creating the Sun-Maid #12DaysOfSunMaid contest with ShortStack?
 The process for entry collection is very similar to the hashtag campaigns.
-However, you need to create a landing page to explain the contest and provide folks with the recipe.
+However, you need to create a landing page to explain the contest and display the entries.
 Here’s what you need:

-- A landing page to display the recipe and contest details;
+- A landing page to display the entries and contest details;

 - A tool for pulling in hashtag entries from Twitter and Instagram;